andrewhuang2019/EECS348Project/README.md

 # Boolean Logic Simulator in C++

 ## Introduction:
 This project simulates digital logic systems in C++, through the comprehensive definition of functionality with gates and their interaction with expressions containing boolean True and False input.

-The gates that are implemented in this project are as follows:
-AND, OR, NOT, NAND, XOR.
+The gates that are implemented in this project are: AND, OR, NOT, NAND, XOR.

 ## Functionality:
 #### Truth Value Input